 That includes fully embracing opportunities to broadly and accessibly communicate OIG's insights and messages.
 Likewise, we consider stakeholders' input as we plan and execute our oversight work.
-Having strong working relationships with all our key stakeholders, including Congress and our Board of Directors, requires proactive and two-way communication.
+Having strong working relationships with LSC management and all our key stakeholders, including Congress and our Board of Directors, requires proactive and two-way communication.

-1. Improve outreach and communication through our traditional mechanisms (e.g., the OIG website, reports, conference presentations, and the media), and adopt new ways (e.g., webinars) to reach out to different audiences and expand awareness of our insights and recommendations.
+I. Conduct active outreach and communication to consumers of our oversight work through our traditional mechanisms (e.g., the OIG website, reports, conference presentations, and the media), and employ different ways (e.g., webinars) to reach out to different audiences and expand awareness of our insights and recommendations.